Organic is a term that indicates that the food or agricultural

 and dairy food processing, meat and poultry processing, and retail organic

-If an operation’s annual gross sales of organic food is greater
+If an operation’s annual gross sales of organic food are greater

 the organic content of processed products, and ensure that operations are